tibob/wanperf/README.md

 # This is the main repository for project wanperf
-wanperf is a multithread application which can be used to measure Network performance in a Lab environment.
+wanperf is a multithread application which can be used to measure network performance in a lab environment.
 It produces network traffic (UDP) wich is echoed by a sattellite. wanperf calculates banwidth in different network layers, pps, packet loss.